Garrett Cooper Player Props: Marlins vs. Royals

-Garrett Cooper -- with an on-base percentage of .205 in his past 10 games, 73 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Kansas City Royals, with Carlos Hernandez on the hill, on June 5 at 6:40 PM ET.
+The Miami Marlins, including Garrett Cooper and his .487 slugging percentage over his past 10 games, battle starter Zack Greinke and the Kansas City Royals at LoanDepot park, Tuesday at 6:40 PM ET.

-In his most recent game, he racked up three RBI (going 2-for-4 with a double and a home run) against the Athletics.
+In his most recent game he had a hitless showing (0-for-4) against the Royals.

 Garrett Cooper Game Info & Props vs. the Royals